w3c/groups-server/README.md

 Use `DEBUG=* npm start` to see all debug messages.
 You may filter debugging modules using `DEBUG=w3c,loop npm start` for example.

+`DEBUG=w3c node --test --test-name-pattern "lib/w3c group"` will debug the lib/w3c.js module, running only the tests related to that module

 ## Production

 `export NODE_ENV=production` environment variable will be necessary